AttilaNA/webshop/README.md

 ### _Product list_

-I want to have an index page, where I can see the list of Products in a certain Product Category.
+I want to have an index page, where I can see the list of Products.

-Opening the root URL (/) displays a list of all Products with details such as product title, description, image, price.
+1. Opening the root URL (/) displays a list of all Products with details such as product title, description, image, price.

+### _Products by Category_

+I want to have an index page, where I can filter Products by Product Categories.

-Products can be listed based on their category in the application.
+1. There are Products and Product Categories listed on the index page.
+2. Clicking on the title of a Category displays Products only in the selected Category.

-### _..._
+### _Products by Supplier_

+I want to have an index page where I can filter Products by Suppliers.

+1. There are Products and Suppliers listed on the index page.
+2. Clicking on the name of a Supplier displays the Products only for the selected Supplier.